TH3xACE/keepnote-rip/README.md

 # keepnote-rip
 Keepnote is no more maintain on kali.
-Being used to keepnote, I tried to find a way to continue to use it as before on my fuuly upgraded kali.
+Being used to keepnote, I tried to find a way to continue to use it as before on my fully upgraded kali.
 In this repo, I will explain how to do that.

 A +1 star if the below helps you guys.